awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 + Give AWS Marketplace permission to manage licenses on your behalf so that it can create the associated license grants when you purchase or share your licenses\.
 For more information, see [Using roles to share entitlements for AWS Marketplace](buyer-using-service-linked-roles-license-manager.md)\.
 + Set up AWS License Manager for first use\.
 For more information, see [ Getting started with AWS License Manager](https://docs.aws.amazon.com/license-manager/latest/userguide/getting-started.html) in the *AWS License Manager User Guide*\.

-## Viewing and sharing your licenses<a name="view-share-licenses"></a>
+## Viewing your licenses<a name="view-share-licenses"></a>

-AWS Marketplace automatically creates licenses for AMI, container, machine learning, and data products that you purchase\.
+AWS Marketplace automatically creates licenses for AMI, container, machine learning, SaaS, and data products that you purchase\.
 You can share those licenses with other accounts in your organization\.

 You manage and share licenses using AWS License Manager\.
 However, you can use AWS Marketplace to view the licenses for products that you purchased from within AWS Marketplace\.